 Fixed Term Tenancy

 If you’re in a fixed term tenancy, then you can’t give notice to end your tenancy.
 You tenancy continues until the end date as detailed in your Tenancy Agreement.
-If however your circumstances have changed and you want to be released from your Fixed Term tenancy, then call or email your Property Manager, and they will tell you everything you need to know about what options you have in such a situation.
+If however your circumstances have changed and you want to be released early from your Fixed Term tenancy, there may be a cost that the landlord can reasonably charge you to make this change.
+Call or email your Property Manager, and they will explain what options you have in such a situation.

-Under the current NZ law, (the Residential Tenancies Act), you need to give at least 21 days notice in writing of your intention to end your Periodic tenancy.
+Under the latest version of the Residential Tenancies Act, you need to give at least 28 days notice in writing of your intention to end your Periodic tenancy.
 Your notice can be a hand written note, a letter, or an email.
 You can’t give your notice verbally or by text, and the quickest way to give notice is by email.

 Can I have a Landlord Reference?